Once Upon a

-Alice was a traumatized and orphaned young girl, found by the Cheshire Cat, she was taken to the Red Court to foster, but the Cheshire Cat has great designs for her.
+Alice was a traumatized and orphaned young girl, found by the Cheshire Cat, she was taken to the Red Court to foster, but the Cheshire Cat had great designs for her.
 If she has her way, young Alice will become the future priestess of their Mad Tea Party.
-After the denizens of Wonderland orchestrated the fall of the Red Court as well, Alice found herself in Wonderland for the first time, where everything is crazy and nothing is as it seems.
+After the denizens of Wonderland orchestrated the fall of the Red Court as well, Alice found herself in their temple, Wonderland, for the first time, where everything is crazy and nothing is as it seems.

-The White Court is now the premiere Court in Allutheria, the only Court that has not been destroyed by Blight or insanity.
+The White Court is now the premiere Court in Allutheria, the only Court that has not been destroyed by Blight or insanity or relocated to Ga'leah with the aid of the gods.
 But that may not remain, for the White Rabbit is a former member of their court, now expelled and joining the Mad Tea Party, he is intent upon his revenge and hopeful to see the White Court fall with all the others.

 & The 3 Musketeers